 As for the casserole, the usual brands, such as Le Creuset, Staub and Lodge, all make the kind of casserole you’ll need.
 Lahey says he likes Staub the best, and that’s the brand I use as well, but it’s an expensive solution (around $250).
 Le Creuset has one drawback, which is that the plastic knob on the cover is only guaranteed up to 375F, just under the temperature you need.
 And since constant baking an empty casserole at high temperatures will, over time, discolor whatever casserole you use, you may just want to opt for the economical choice: the Lodge, which costs only $30.

-This recipe is an only slightly revised version of the basic no-knead bread recipe found in My Bread.
+This recipe for homemade bread is an only slightly revised version of the basic no-knead bread recipe found in My Bread.
 I’ve upped the water content slightly (as I like a ‘holey’ crumb) and lengthened the initial rise even more, but otherwise this is his recipe.
-I heartily recommend you buy the book, which is filled with little tips and tricks not mentioned here.
-And it has many other variations on this basic recipe, including a whole-wheat loaf, that I am anxious to try!
+I heartily recommend you buy the book, which is filled with little tips and tricks on not mentioned here.

 Post scriptum: You can make a wonderful whole-wheat loaf using the exact same recipe, except using 1 cup whole wheat and 2 cups white bread flour.